jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-27-migrate-to-google-cloud-platform.md

 - Security rules for Firestore and Storage have been deployed
 - The abstraction layers in `app/services/` directory allow for gradual migration
 - Need to create a centralized Firebase configuration file to replace Supabase references
+- Need to create a Cloud SQL instance for database migration
+- Need to fix test scripts to properly handle ESM imports and environment variables
+- Need to update 253 Supabase references in 58 files to use GCP services